fetchai/fetchd/docs/docs/cli-governance.md

 fetchd tx gov vote <proposal_id> <yes|no|no_with_veto|abstain> --from voter
 ```

-After this deposit phase, the current voting turnout and tally can be queried, which displays a list of all voters and their choice.
+The current voting turnout and tally can be queried, which displays a list of all voters and their choice.
 ```
 # The current voting statistics can be printed using
 fetchd query gov votes <proposal_id>